kyroskoh/AwesomeSockets/README.md

                 new InputStreamReader(clientSocket.getInputStream()));
 ```

 This syntax is often unnecessary, and when we wish to extend our server to read inputs from multiple clients, we have to go through this tedious syntax again.
+I wanted to create better Server and Client objects that acts as a wrapper for the native java `java.net.ServerSocket;` and `java.net.Socket;`, for me to extend as and when I have new needs for the object.

 ## How to Use
 With AwesomeSockets, all that has to be done is create a new socket,